DevOps

 DevOps is a rapidly evolving field.
 Team members should continually learn and share knowledge, supported by the organization.
 Example: Allocate time and budget for team members to attend DevOps conferences or participate in online courses, ensuring they stay updated on the latest practices and tools.

-DevOps Tools and Technologies
+DevOps Tools & Technologies

 Version Control Systems (VCS)